sivakumarthiyagarajan/266_project/README.md

  Project Organization

-     ├── README.md          <- The top-level README describing the project aims
+     ├── README.md          <- Details about the team, experiements notebooks and links to the paper & presentation

      ├── PrimaryModel       <- The results of our primary model SciBERT-CNN with BERT topic modeling